-The normative argument is the more complex, because there is no strong and clear-cut correlation between 'having a low GDP/capita' and 'having to put up a great redistributive effort to close the poverty gap' among EU Member States.
-Countries required to make a relatively great redistributive effort in order to close the poverty gap are either old Member States with relatively inefficient social protection systems (such as Italy, Spain, Greece) or new Member States with low levels of social spending and underdeveloped social protection systems, such as Romania, Estonia, Bulgaria, Latvia and Lithuania.
+The normative argument is the more complex, because there is no strong and clear-cut correlation between 'having a low GDP/capita' and 'having to put up a great redistributive effort to close the poverty gap' among EU States.
+Countries required to make a relatively Member areat redistributive effort in order to close the poverty gap are either old Member States with relatively inefficient social protection systems (such as Italy, Spain, Greece) or new Member States with low levels of social spending and underdeveloped social protection systems, such as Romania, Estonia, Bulgaria, Latvia and Lithuania.
 The latter can be contrasted to new Member States that have well-developed social protection systems, but that are not necessarily as rich and do not spend as much on social protection as the old Member States (Hungary, the Czech Republic, Slovakia).
 The redistributive effort we calculated is about the extra effort that is necessary to achieve the 60% (or 40%) guarantee: the extra effort obviously depends on the size of the effort that is already organized and on its efficiency.

-28 Claims of justice arise and get their specific shape in the context of human cooperation; pan-European cooperation legitimizes specific pan-European claims of justice.
-For a thorough discussion on the normative foundations of claims of justice in the EU, see Sangiovanni (forthcoming).
+Hence, some might also argue that a pan-European transfer system to compensate for the redistributive effort required to close the poverty gap boils down to externalizing internal policy failures and/or domestic unwillingness to redistribute...
+They might also point to the fact that even within poor EU Member States there are very rich people.
+In the latter approach any external support to close the poverty discussion on the normative foundations of claims of justice in the EU, see Sangiovanni (forthcoming).

-29 Fahey (2007) argues that the EU should foremost focus on a pan-European poverty indicator based on a pan-European poverty threshold, since the EU's effective competences relate to pan-European cohesion rather than to national social cohesion.
+25 Fahey (2007) argues that the EU should foremost focus on a pan-European poverty indicator based on a pan-European poverty threshold, since the EU's effective competences relate to pan-European cohesion rather than to national social cohesion.